morph-l2/morph-doc/relay/Decentralized Sequencers/Decentralized Sequencers.md

 ### Wrap up

-- Morphism builds a native centralized sequencer network based on BFT consensus.
+- Morph builds a native centralized sequencer network based on BFT consensus.
-- Through protocol and network optimization, Morphism maximizes the scalability of Ethereum while ensuring decentralization.
+- Through protocol and network optimization, Morph maximizes the scalability of Ethereum while ensuring decentralization.
 - Based on BLS signatures, other participants in Layer 1 and Layer 2 can effectively verify the consensus results of Layer 2, ensuring that the security provided by the Sequencer Network is at Layer 1 level.

 ### What's on the Roadmap?